The PRIMARY KEY constraint in SQL Server is a field or column which ensures that each entry in a table is uniquely recognized.

 ALTER TABLE Employee ADD CONSTRAINT EMP_PK PRIMARY KEY (ID, EMAIL);

-Primary key Constraint Limitation in SQL Server
+Advantages of the primary key in SQL Server

 Reference: Primary Key Constraints